 Now he felt worried that Hutch had relented and accepted his bullying tactic too easily.
 Had he gone too far?

 Hutch could obviously sense the slight shift in his friend.
 "Starsky.
 Just sit down and shut up.
-I know what you're trying to do and ok I'll play along with the game for now ok?
-All right I'll stick to the freaking desk for the next few days, no strenuous activities ok?
+I know what you're trying to do and ok I'll play along with the game, for now.
+All right I'll stick to the freaking desk for the next few days, no strenuous activities.
 You have my word."

 He could see that Starsky was worried as always, and softened at his partner.
-He spoke more quietly now as others were starting to come in and start their own mornings on the job.
+He spoke more quietly now as other staff arrived to start their own mornings on the job.
 "It's okay Starsk.
 Believe me, I'm going to be okay."
 He gave his friend a long encouraging look.
 "We're both going to be okay very soon."

-He waited a second and then seeing the other officers and admininstration staff, he changed his tact.
+He waited for a second and then seeing the other officers and some of the administration staff, he changed his tact.